Can You Put a House in a Trust to Avoid Care Home Fees?

 Before entering a deferred payment agreement or making any significant decisions about your finances, we strongly recommend you first seek professional legal advice.
 This should be from a Trust Specialist, such as a solicitor.

 Putting your house into a trust is a complicated topic, so asking an experienced solicitor who is an expert in assets or estate planning will ensure you make the correct decision.
 They’ll also make sure the trust is valid and you aren’t doing anything to simply deprive yourself of assets.

 Once you’ve spoken to a solicitor or another legal expert, you can then make an informed decision on how best to proceed.

 There are also risks involved with the deprivation of assets.
 For example, if you fall out with your children, you essentially have no say over what happens to your home and your children can sell your house without your permission.

-If you are starting to need more care and support, putting your home into a trust or selling it to go into a care home is not the only option.
-You could first look at getting domiciliary care, or home care, which will enable you to remain in your own home indefinitely before deciding what your next step will be.
+If you’re starting to need more care and support, putting your home into a trust or selling it to go into a care home is not the only option.
+You could first look at getting domiciliary care or home care, which will allow you to continue living in your own home indefinitely before deciding what your next step will be.

 Lottie matches care seekers with the best care homes for their needs.
 You can request a free care home shortlist from our care experts, who will share homes matching your budget, location and type of care needed.
 You can also search for a care home through our easy-to-use directory.